SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In Ruby begin &lt;block&gt; rescue (&lt;error-specifier&gt;) &lt;block&gt; ensure &lt;block&gt;
 Rust is notable for not having any error handling of this kind.
 In general, having a try and either a catch or a finally block is necessary for the construct to be syntacitcally correct.
+In JS, the <error-specifier> for catch was necessary until ES2019, and has been optional since

 #### assert